Spendar89/google_calendar/README.md

 };
 ```

-Currently, there is only a single transform, `transformItemKeys`, but theoretically, more could be added (and assigned to different `resource` instances).  `transformItemKeys` is the default transform of both `CalendarEvents` and `CalendarList` resources.
-It uses a `keysMap` object to change the keyNames of fetched item data.
+Currently, there is only a single transform, `transformItemKeys`.
+In theory, however, more could be added (and set as `Resource.transform`'s).  `transformItemKeys` is the default transform of both `CalendarEvents` and `CalendarList` resources.